OWASP/DevGuide/DevGuide3.0/03-Build/UML/README.md

 Please be descriptive with the file name.
 Please name the source and derivative the same filename and let the file extension be the differentiator.

 ##Using the derivative UML files.

 Use the inline style method.

 There won't be many of them and I like seeing the images in the context appropriate place of the material.
-Who wants to go to the spot recognize a reference then go to the designated place to see the information.
+Who wants to go to the spot to recognize a reference then go to the designated place to see the information.
 Just put the information in the place people are going to look for it first anyway.

 Inline-style markup: